gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 ## Features

-- Source only what's needed
 - Efficient concurrent data fetching
-- Automatic pagination
+- Automatic data pagination
-- Cache data between runs (source changes only)
+- Cache data between runs (supports sourcing changes only)
+- Customize what is sourced
-- Schema customization out of the box (no performance penalty from type inference)
+- Schema customization out of the box (no performance penalty of type inference)
 - Designed to support [Gatsby Preview][3] and [Incremental Builds][4]

 ## How it works

-Let's start with a very simple GraphQL schema as an example:
+Let's imagine we have a very simple GraphQL API located at `https://www.example.com/graphql`.
+This example API has the following schema:

 ```graphql
 type Post {